 Furthermore, Surfshark features such as “NoBorder” and “ShowdowSocks” to bypass VPN bans in Turkey.
 As for now, we do not need them.

-As SurfShark is founded in British Virgin Island, the company is not reqired to keep any logs.
-The log files covers your IP address, browsing history, total internet traffic, session information, and connection timestamps.
-In other words, SurfShark is an amazing solution to deal with Turkey data retention law.
+As SurfShark is founded in British Virgin Island, the company is not required to keep any logs.
+Therefore, your IP address, browsing history, total internet traffic, session information, and connection timestamps are in a blockhole.
+In other words, SurfShark is an amazing solution to deal with Turkey’s data retention law.

 Last but not least, SurfShark has dedicated streaming servers.
 When these servers are backed up with quality speed, it helps us watch our favorite shows in Turkey.
 Both Netflix and BBC iPlayer can be a good example of this.

-What is more amazing is we can make use all of these features starting from 1.99$/month…
+What is more amazing is we can make use of all of these features starting from 1.99$/month.